The 32 Best Places To Eat & Drink In Santa Barbara guide image

 If Super-Rica is the king of Santa Barbara’s Mexican food, Lilly’s is the queen.
 Located in an old building up against a freeway overpass, this extremely popular taqueria doesn’t clutter your vision with burritos or quesadillas.
 Lilly’s is all tacos, all the time.
 Their marinated pork abodaba is a must-order, and while you may not have woken up thinking you’d eat beef lip tacos for lunch, you absolutely should here.

-Of all the great food stalls at downtown's Santa Barbara Public Market, the one you need to be running to is Corazon Cocina.
+Of all the great food stalls at Downtown's Santa Barbara Public Market, the one you need to be running to is Corazon Cocina.
 The seafood-heavy Mexican food counter is fantastic, and an ideal spot to grab a low-key lunch in between wine tours.
-Order any of the seafood tostadas (the yellowtail and watermelon-covered Sal Del Mar is our go-to), and don’t skip out on the mole chicken taco.
+Order any of the seafood tostadas (the yellowtail and watermelon-covered Sal Del Mar is our go-to), and don't skip out on the mole chicken taco.
 Lines do get long.

-Located on a side street in the Funk Zone, Mony’s is solid Mexican spot that's perfect for a casual lunch in the neighborhood.
+Located on a side street in the Funk Zone, Mony's is a solid Mexican spot that's perfect for a casual lunch in the neighborhood.
 Everything at this dime-sized taco spot is worth ordering, but our usual is the barbacoa combo or the chicken burrito.
 Whatever you do, get involved with the salsa situation.
 Particularly the pistachio salsa.
 Warning: weekend lines here get insane and they close at 3:30pm daily.

 Barbareño calls itself Central Coast cuisine.
 We’re not entirely sure what that means, but it must have something to do with market vegetables, fresh seafood, and simple meat dishes, because that’s exactly what’s going on here.
 The space is modern, with a front patio perfect for a date night that won’t empty your wallet.
 Get the tri-tip and whatever the homemade ice cream is that day.

 Sama Sama Kitchen shares some DNA with other State Street staple restaurants: It's a bright space lined with light wood with a massive backyard patio covered in vines and string lights.
-But this eclectic Indonesian spot isn’t just another place to bring your picky aunt who always orders the chicken.
-It’s where you cover your table in dishes like crispy rice salad, sweet and spicy mie goreng, and banana donut fritters.
+But this eclectic Indonesian spot isn't just another place to bring your picky aunt who always orders the chicken.
+It's where you cover your table in dishes like crispy rice salad, sweet and spicy mie goreng, and banana donut fritters.
 Their wings smothered in a tamarind-soy barbecue sauce are fried to perfection and exactly what you want in a drinking snack.
-You could just drop by the bar and order a white negroni with a date, but we can't imagine coming here without sharing at least a couple small plates, too.
+You could drop by the bar and order a white negroni with a date, but we can't imagine coming here without sharing at least a couple of small plates, too.

 If you've spent a few boozy Saturdays in Santa Barbara, you probably know about Los Agaves: a well-established Mexican restaurant with three different locations in town.
 Santo Mezcal is their more upscale sister restaurant serving Mexican dishes like massive plates of ceviche (get the halibut and ahi tuna), shrimp covered in creamy mezcal sauce, and an octopus in adobo dish you’ll think about late at night.
 Also important: the mezcal cocktails are very good.

-Being one of the few late night spots in downtown SB, you might think The Blue Owl was only meant to be visited after a long night out at the bars.
-But you’d be wrong.
+Being one of the few late-night spots in downtown SB, you might think The Blue Owl was only meant to be visited after a long night out at the bars.
+But you'd be wrong.
 This Thai-fusion restaurant serves food that tastes good no matter where you fall on the sobriety scale.
 The pork banh mi is great, and the gooey Thai basil cheeseburger is everything we want at 1am (or any other time of day, to be honest).

 Chase Sapphire Card Ad